tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         see :term:`Harmonic Constituents`

     Declination
-        angular distance of an astronomical body north or south of the celestial equator
+        angular distance of an astronomical body north or south of the celestial equator, with north being positive and south negative

     Descending Node
         point of an orbit where a celestial body intersects the ecliptic, and the latitude coordinate is decreasing

     Diurnal Tide
         tidal oscillations with a near-daily period

+    Earth Tide
+        tidal variations of the surface of the solid Earth, frequently split into the :term:`Body Tide` and the :term:`Load Tide`

     Ecliptic
         plane of the orbit of the Earth around the sun